 Students who take an unapproved break in registration by failing to maintain continuous enrollment will relinquish their graduate standing in the university.
 Students who wish to be reinstated will be required to file an Application for Graduate Readmission and pay the application fee.
 Reinstatement is not automatic in such instances and will depend on a full review by the applicable Program Coordinator of the student's past record upon receipt of the Application for Graduate Readmission.
-(Applications available from the College of Graduate and Professional Studies.)
+(Applications available from the College of Graduate and Professional Studies or on the website, www.longwood.edu/graduatestudies/57232.htm.)